AdityaBaxla/app-dev-docs/docs/appdev-II-theory/datatypes.md

-# Datatype !!!!stuff remaining
+# Datatype

-Javascript datatypes can be classified into two broad categories
+Javascript datatype can be classified into two broad categories

 - Primitives
 - Object